Synchro System

 Synchro System is a 1983 album by Nigerian jùjú band King Sunny Adé and His African Beats.
 It was the second of King Sunny Adé's three releases for Island Records, following on the heels of 1982's crossover success Juju Music.
 The title track is a re-recording of Adé's 1974 Nigerian hit of the same name.

-The album peaked at #91 on Billboard's "Pop Albums" chart.
+The album peaked at No. 91 on Billboard's "Pop Albums" chart.
 It garnered Adé a Grammy Award nomination, a first for a Nigerian artist.
 It was re-released in 1990.

 Recording

 The album was Adé's first to be recorded in London.
 It was produced by Martin Meissonnier, who worked to taper Adé's sound to Western listeners by clearly distinguishing each element in the mix, including guitar riffs, "simmering" percussion, and vocals, which were then "thickened" with keyboard additions.
 The album features fewer steel guitar contributions from Ademola Adepoju than its predecessor, but like Adé's other early 1980s recordings, it employs synthesizers and drum machines.
 The album features more synthesizer lines and more distinctive "songs" with shorter track lengths than Juju Music (1982).